material-motion/material-motion/primitives.md

 **What it is**: *an object that contains a floating-point value, the progress*.

-**Normalized progress**: A Timeline's progress should be considered "normalized" to a `[0...1]` range.
+**Normalized progress**: A timeline's progress should be considered "normalized" to a `[0...1]` range.

-**Extending past the timeline**: A Timeline's progress can extend beyond its bounds.
-What this means to objects observing the Timeline is implementation-dependent.
+**Extending past the timeline**: A timeline's progress can extend beyond its bounds.
+What this means to objects observing the timeline is implementation-dependent.
 For example:

 - **Fade** does not extend beyond 0 or 1 and can clamp to `[0...1]`.
 - **Move** may extend beyond 0 or 1 and may not clamp at all.